saastechacademy/foundation/moqui-framework/beginner/define-entity-relationships-index.md

 Learning objectives
 - Creating an Entity with Indexes and relationships like one-to-one mapping, one-nofk,etc.
-- Creating a simple view entity, understanding its relationships and applying aggregatre funtions.
+- Creating a simple view entity, understanding its relationships and applying aggregate funtions.
 - Understanding how view entity is translated in Moqui.
 - Understanding using sub queries in a view entity.
 Ex- Shopify Inventory Feed.
 - Understanding maps and lists preparation in Moqui.